techie28/YouTubeUploadPHP/README.md

 /*
 Created by Himanshu Sharma
 techie_28@yahoo.com
-feel free to question any time on the blog. http://codershelpingcoders.com
+feel free to suggest/question any time on the blog. http://codershelpingcoders.com
-Suggestions are always welcomed.

 *************************************************************************
 *   REPLACE YOURE KEY in the code($key).You can obtain the key from google